 A Relaxing Yoga Sequence You Can Do In Bed

 Lie down on top of the covers and hug your right knee into your chest.
-Take a few breaths, giving it a good squeeze and then drop it over to the left.
-Place your left hand on the outside of your right thigh and give it gentle downward pressure.
-Melt your right shoulder down towards the bed.
-Take eight slow breaths and then switch legs.
+Take a few breaths, giving it a good squeeze, and then drop it over to the left.
+Place your left hand on the outside of your right thigh, and give it gentle downward pressure.
+Melt your right shoulder down toward the bed.
+Take eight slow breaths, and then switch legs.

 Grab one large pillow (or two smaller ones).
 Sit up with your legs extended in front of you.
 Layer your pillows on top of your legs.
-Inhale and create length in your spine.
-As you exhale, keep gently folding over your pillows and wrap your arms around them lovingly.
+Inhale, and create length in your spine.
+As you exhale, keep gently folding over your pillows and wrap your arms around them.
 (You can always add more pillows as needed.)
 Hold here for eight breaths or up to several minutes.

-Prop a few large pillows behind you or sit up against the wall or headboard.
+Prop a few large pillows behind you, or sit up against the wall or headboard.
 Bring your legs into a comfortable cross-legged position and cup your palms in your lap.
 Close your eyes and find even inhales and exhales.
-As you inhale, think to yourself I am calm.
-As you exhale, think to yourself I invite peaceful rest.
+As you inhale, think: I am calm.
+As you exhale, think: I invite peaceful rest.
 Sit here for as long as you like.

 Keep your eyes closed after meditation and gently slip yourself under the sheets.
 Prop your favorite pillow under your head, but stay on your back in a classic savasana position.
 You can tuck your arms under or over the sheets.
 Stay here on your back and absorb the goodness of the prior poses.
 There's a good chance you'll fall asleep in this position, or roll to your side when you're ready.